962086838/Harmonica-interpretation/README.md

 ```
 cd Image
 ```
-We use the official PyTorch model so we do not need to train a classifier.
+We use the official PyTorch pretrained model parameters,so we do not need to train from scratch.
 ### Second order Harmonica
 ```
 python image-load-second.py --n_superpixels 16 --samples_min 128